Canadian

 The name MAPLE was chosen because there are few things more identified with Canada than the Maple leaf.
 It's on our flag, it's on our money, and it's the name of the hockey team in our largest city.
 However, while the website is geared particularly for Canadians, anyone with an interest in neuropathic ulcers of the foot may find this site useful.

 Symbolic of the maple, what our organization tries to provide is a strong base of knowledge, rooted in science, with a perspective from multiple branches of medicine.
+The maple is meant to symbolize growth.
+The bright colours are to symbolize positivity.
 We hope this site will offer you some shelter from the worst impact of foot ulcerations, and serve as a point of reference for discussions with your health care team.

-If you are a health care provider with an interest in wounds and wish to join MAPLE, click the Join MAPLE link.
-If you're not a medical provider and are interested in joining as associate member, we welcome that too.
+If you are a health care provider with an interest in wounds and wish to join MAPLE, write content, provide images, click the Join MAPLE link.
+If you need a speaker for your organization, feel free to contact us.

 Why Does This Website (and MAPLE) Need To Exist?

-This website, and MAPLE more generally, exists because there is insufficient information out there about how
+This website, and MAPLE more generally, exists because there is insufficient knowledge about how

 to manage wounds, and insufficient access to their proper care.